a2aaron/bf_beavers/LOOP_SPAN.md

 ```
 (Source: https://en.wikipedia.org/wiki/Brainfuck#Hello_World!)

-It is designed to be difficult to program due to its extremely simple design.
+Brainfuck is designed to be difficult to program due to its extremely simple design.
+However, this extreme simplicity also means that it is much easier to analyze.
 Many interesting questions can be asked about this programming language.
 One of them is the Busy Beaver problem, which is as follows:

-What is the _longest running_ Brainfuck program consisting of exactly `N` characters, for each `N`?
+For each natural number `N`, what is the _longest running but eventually halting_ Brainfuck program that consists of exactly `N` characters?

 Note that the Brainfuck program must terminate--it cannot run forever (otherwise obviously the longest running Brainfuck program is just any program which loops forever).